jomoespe/webc-spikes/README.md

 - [DONE] How to process specific tags ((by type, attribute value, etc)
 - [DONE] Remove node children.
+- [DONE] Visit concurrently all nodes of a type in an HTML.
 - Change DOM node content.

 ### HTTPTest

 `httptest` is an example of using `net/http/httptest` package to test http entrypoints.

 ### Config